freesewing/markdown/org/docs/patterns/benjamin/instructions/en.md

 seam allowance, something like 5mm.
 Then we fold it over again, for about 1cm.
 Finally we stick the oval ring under this last fold and stitch across.

-Now feed the ribbon piece through the oval part and we finish it the same way.
+Now feed the ribbon piece through the oval part and finish it the same way.

 Hook the T in one of the adjustment holes and your bow tie is done!